Mohamed-Elhawary/hangman-words/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7ed41aa7-704c-424b-8c0d-32595424b278/deploy-status)](https://app.netlify.com/sites/hangmanwords/deploys)

-Hangman Words is a Game App. depends on how you can complete the Missed Word before your Tries are finished that means the Hangman is dead.
+Hangman Words is a game application that depends on how you can complete the missed word before your tries are finished which means that the hangman is dead.

 ![Screenshot](preview_2.png)

 ## Demo and How to Interact